JuliaMath/Cubature.jl/README.md

 support for vector-valued integrands and facilitation of parallel evaluation of integrands, based on the [Cubature Package](https://github.com/stevengj/cubature) by Steven G. Johnson.

+See also the [HCubature package] for a pure-Julia implementation of h-adaptive cubature using the same algorithm (which is therefore much more flexible in the types that it can integrate).

 ## h-adaptive versus p-adaptive integration